MarkIsTheBest/Nikki-25/README.md

 * Fixes system responsiveness issue when an Expansion Hub is disconnected
 * Fixes issue where IMU initialization could prevent OpModes from stopping
 * Fixes issue where AndroidTextToSpeech.speak() would fail if it was called too early
-* Adds telemetry.speak() methods and blocks, which cause the Driver Station (if also updated) to speak text
+* Adds Debug.INSTANCE.speak() methods and blocks, which cause the Driver Station (if also updated) to speak text
 * Adds and improves Expansion Hub-related warnings
     * Improves Expansion Hub low battery warning
         * Displays the warning immediately after the hub reports it